 Pivot Table with Multiple Sheets

-Most of you know about the pivot tables, it is a very useful tool to get all your data consolidated in one table and get the figures for particular things as required.
-Here data could be like sales report, highest selling product, an average of sales and more like these.
+Most of you know about the pivot tables; it is a very useful tool to get all your data consolidated in one table and get the figures for particular things as required.
+Here, data could be like sales report, highest selling product, average sales, and more like these.

-If your data is in different workbooks or worksheets, you have two ways to get a pivot table from it, first one gets all the data in a single sheet by copy paste and then make a pivot table from it, another one is to use this feature of MS Excel wizard to make a pivot table from multiple sheets.
+If your data is in different workbooks or worksheets, you have two ways to get a pivot table from it; the first one gets all the data in a single sheet by copy-paste and then make a pivot table from it; another one is to use this feature of MS Excel wizard to make a pivot table from multiple sheets.

 How to Create Pivot Table from Multiple Sheets in Excel?

-For instance, let’s assume that we have data from a shop which is selling computer parts, like Keyboard, Mouse, Hard disk, Monitor, etc. They have this data in a yearly basis, as per shown in the image below, we are taking three years of data which has only three columns in which one is we are using to identify the particular sheet.
+For instance, let’s assume that we have data from a shop that is selling computer parts, like Keyboard, Mouse, Hard disk, Monitor, etc. They have this data on a yearly basis; as shown in the image below, we are taking three years of data with only three columns in which one is using to identify the particular sheet.

-The above data are in a single workbook and in multiple sheets, we have given the name the sheet respectively to the sales year.
+The above data are in a single workbook and in multiple sheets; we have given the name of the sheet respectively to the sales year.

-Now we have data of the year 2015, 2016 & 2017 and also we are making sure the given data has identical columns, category and sales counter.
+We have data for the year 2015, 2016 & 2017, and we are also making sure the given data has identical columns, category and sales counter.

 Here the data shows the product sold by this shop in the respective years.